sr229/theia-openshift/README.md

 ## How it works

-Official TypeFox images does not work on OpenShift for the floowing reasons:
+Official TypeFox images does not work on OpenShift for the following reasons:

 - Permission errors
 - Does not run on user/ runs on root.